-This easy dessert is perfect to make for a summer party.
-Just dump several ingredients and bake.
+This easy chocolate cherry dump cake is perfect to make for a summer party.
+Just dump several ingredients in a baking pan and bake.
 No need to mix, whisk, or whip anything!

 Last year, I made my blueberry cobbler dump cake for several potlucks.
 I am thinking of making it again for July 4th, especially since blueberries fit the holiday colors.